The Freedom of Information Act Reference Guide

 The Freedom of Information Act (FOIA), 5 U.S.C. § 552, generally provides that any person has a right to request access to federal agency records.
 All agencies of the Executive Branch of the United States Government are required to disclose records under the FOIA upon receiving a written request for them, except for those records (or portions of them) that are protected from disclosure by the nine exemptions and three exclusions listed in the FOIA.
-Agencies are expected to administer the FOIA with a presumption in favor of disclosure, and respond to FOIA requests promptly and in a spirit of cooperation.
+Agencies are expected to administer the FOIA with a presumption in favor of disclosure, and to respond to FOIA requests promptly and in a spirit of cooperation.
 The Occupational Safety and Health Review Commission (the Commission) is an Executive Branch agency subject to the FOIA.

 II.
 Access to Certain Records Without a FOIA Request